RemoteTechnologiesGroup/RemoteTech/guide/overview.md

 ##The Map View
 {: .spacer}

 RemoteTech adds an overlay to the map view to display the state of your communication network.
-The overlay may be toggled with the bottons located on the lower right:
+The overlay may be toggled with the buttons located on the lower right:

 ![IMAGE: map view, with each type of overlay (active, cones, omni, dish, command center) labeled](rtmapview.png){:.right}